healthy Indian festival foodhealthy Indian festival food

 coconut barfi

-3. Kadhi Pakoda (Post-Monsoon): This tangy fritter-laden curry from Gujarat celebrates the vibrant harvest season.
-Chickpea flour in the pakoras provides protein and fiber, while yogurt in the kadhi soothes the digestive system after indulging in heavier monsoon meals.
+3. Kadhi Pakoda (Post-Monsoon): This tangy fritter and yogurt curry from Gujarat celebrates the local vibrant harvest season.
+Chickpea flour in the pakoras provides protein and fiber, while yogurt in the kadhi soothes your digestive system and makes it tasty monsoon meals.

 kadhi pakoda